Blendtec vs Ninja

 - you do not plan on heavy use on a regular basis

 Blendtec blenders are consider to be the most powerful blenders made for home use.
 Professional kitchens, coffee shops and smoothie bars have been relying upon them for years.
-The Blendtec is capable of blending any food product and has become popular because of its program cycles.
+The Blendtec is capable of blending any food product and has become popular because of its program cycles and durability.

 Blendtec may be better for you if: